 We’ll be helping you in understanding the Blockchain basics.
-For recording transactions history, Blockchain is used which is nothing but a shared immutable ledger.
+For recording transaction history, Blockchain is used which is nothing but a shared immutable ledger.
 Without the need for a third party, Blockchain is used to manipulate the ledger.
 Blockchain allows digital information not to be copied but is distributed and it may serve as a massive platform for faultless seamless transaction processing the world has ever seen.
 Here there is no such thing as a Blockchain server.
 On top of expert transaction processing, Blockchain also preserves the anonymity and security of users involved in the transaction.

-Information that is in Blockchain exists as a shared database which is continuously updated and is called as a Blockchain database.
+Information that is in Blockchain exists as a shared database that is continuously updated and is called as a Blockchain database.
 The records are therefore verifiable and they are not stored in a single location.
 Its data is accessible to anyone in the internet world and as it is not centralized no determined hacker can play his tricks here.

 Familiarize yourself with this robust technology through this tutorial video.
 The explanation is very basic that even those without technical knowledge can follow it :

 You may be familiar with Google spreadsheets which we’ll be using to make Blockchain explained to you.
 Companies use it to create calendars updatable by multiple parties in real-time.
 The usual way to sharing files when collaboration is needed is to send an odt file or an MS word file to another party and asking to make their changes to the document.
 In this process, however, you need to wait for the file to be received from the other party before you hope to see or reflect your own changes in the file.
 This process is how databases are working today.
 The flaw in this system lies in the way two owners are allowed to access the same record at the same time.